Police: Officers may have been lured into deadly ambush

 Neighbors said they heard two or three sets of gunshots, about 30 in all.

-“I heard a whole war going on behind me,” said Danny Rodriguez, who said he was outside his home across the street when the gunfire rang out.
-It was so intense that he could smell gunpowder in the air, he said.

-“It was so loud and crazy,” said Rodriguez, who also recalled a woman screaming, “you ... killed them!”

-Schalitda Strong lives diagonally across the street from the shooting but ducked into her room “because it sounded so close,” she said.
+Schalitda Strong, who lives diagonally across the street from the shooting, said she ducked into her room “because it sounded so close."
 Strong said she called 911, but police were already on their way.

 Police haven't yet said who opened fire, who fired the fatal shots, or how many guns were fired in all.

-Note: This story was first published Oct.
-13, 2022.
-It was updated Oct.
-14, 2022, to correct the last time a police officer was fatally shot while on duty in Connecticut.
-It occurred in 2004, not in 1918.
-The story was previously updated to correct the spelling of the name of the wounded officer.
-His name is Alec Iurato, not Alex Iarato.